jjarquin1/noteTaker/README.md

 # noteTaker
-A place to take and delete notes.
+A place to take and delete notes